sdn-sense/sdn-sense.github.io/Operations.md

 * View Frontend and Agent Configurations;
 * Reload Configuration for frontend or Agent
 * Delete host from SiteRM Frontend;
+* View state of all Services running (on FE and Agents)
 * View latest models and deltas;
 * Request and view debug action's, like rapid ping, tcpdump, arptable, iperf.